JStumpp/awesome-android/readme.md

 ### GUI

-- [ActionBarSherlock](http://actionbarsherlock.com) - ActionBar for older Android versions.
-- [SlidingMenu](https://github.com/jfeinstein10/SlidingMenu) - Library to create applications with slide-in menus.
 - [Pull to refresh](https://developer.android.com/reference/android/support/v4/widget/SwipeRefreshLayout.html) - A swipe refresh layout is available in the v4 support library.
-- [Page View indicator](https://github.com/JakeWharton/Android-ViewPagerIndicator) - Support for horizontally scrolling ViewPager.
 - [Cardslib](https://github.com/gabrielemariotti/cardslib) - Android Library to build a UI Card.
 - [AndroidStaggeredGrid](https://github.com/etsy/AndroidStaggeredGrid) - Grid view which supports multiple columns with rows of varying sizes.
 - [AQuery](https://code.google.com/p/android-query/) - Android-Query (AQuery) is a light-weight library for doing asynchronous tasks and manipulating UI elements in Android.
 - [Flow](https://github.com/square/flow) - Library that helps with describing an app as a collection of moderately independent screens.
 - [Crouton](https://github.com/keyboardsurfer/Crouton) - Context sensitive notifications for Android
+- [DragSortListView](https://github.com/bauerca/drag-sort-listview) - Extension of the Android ListView that enables drag-and-drop reordering (No longer maintained).

+#### ActionBar
+- [ActionBarSherlock](http://actionbarsherlock.com) - ActionBar for older Android versions.
+- [FadingActionBar](https://github.com/ManuelPeinado/FadingActionBar) - Fading action bar effect that can be seen in the new Play Music app.

+#### Navigation
+- [SlidingMenu](https://github.com/jfeinstein10/SlidingMenu) - Library to create applications with slide-in menus.
+- [PagerSlidingTabStrip](https://github.com/astuetz/PagerSlidingTabStrip) - An interactive indicator to navigate between the different pages of a ViewPager.
+- [Page View indicator](https://github.com/JakeWharton/Android-ViewPagerIndicator) - Support for horizontally scrolling ViewPager.

 #### Animations
 - [NineOldAndroids](https://github.com/JakeWharton/NineOldAndroids) - Library for using the Honeycomb animation API on all versions of the platform back to 1.0.